Last modified: 2020-05-18 | Approximate reading time 4 mins

 Choosing the type of floor covering can be the best part of the process.
 Unfortunately, this is also the part where your budget can take a major hit.
-There are a number of materials out there, for example: hardwood, ceramic, marble, vinyl or carpeting.
+There are several materials out there, for example hardwood, ceramic, marble, vinyl or carpeting.
 Throughout the sea of different materials, prices can extend from one extreme to another.

 Prices are usually justified in terms of the product’s place of origin (Asia, Latin America, Europe, etc.) and the transformation process that the raw material has to go through (cutting, painting, etc.).
 Some products may also require special treatments, which can impact the price.
 For example, hardwood, which has to be sanded, varnished and polished.

 Before you start installing your new floor coverings, the old one will have to be removed.
 Depending on the type of floor that was there, the place where you live and the company with which you’re doing business, this process could cost, on average, $2 per square foot of removed flooring.
 You could also try to do it by yourself to save money.

 If you have a bit of knowledge, manual skills, motivation and a lot of free time, you could complete the job by yourself.
 Ceramic tiles and floating floors are particularly easy to install.
 However, certain types of flooring require more skills and should be left to the pros.

 Even if this option is more expensive, a person who tries to do it manually, without prior experience, could make mistakes.
 Over time, a faulty installation could lead to further expenses, which would defeat the purpose of doing so to save money.
 Also, if you hire someone to do it, once you’ve made sure that they are competent, good results are practically guaranteed.